Hydrodynamics from Grad's equations: What can we learn from exact solutions?

-Namely, we show that the Newton method has certain advantages above the Chapman-Enskog method (section \ref{DI_N}).
-We also establish a relationship between the method of partial summing and the Newton method.
+Namely, we show that the Newton method has certain advantages over the Chapman--Enskog method (Sect. \ref{DI_N}).
+We also establish a relationship between the method of partial summation and the Newton method.

-The material of further sections serves for an illustrative introduction how the pair `invariance equation + Newton method' can be applied to the problems of kinetic theory.
-The remaining sections of this chapter are devoted to further examples of this type of working on the level of the Grad equations.
+The material of further sections serves for an illustrative introduction how the pair ``invariance equation + Newton method" can be applied to problems of kinetic theory.
+The remaining sections of this chapter are devoted to further examples of this approach on the level of the Grad equations.
 In sections \ref{DI_13_1} and \ref{DI_13_3} we derive and discuss the invariance equations for the linearized thirteen-moment Grad equations.
-Section \ref{DIP} is devoted to kinetic equations of the Grad type, arising in the problems of phonon transport in massive solids at low temperatures.
+Section \ref{DIP} is devoted to kinetic equations of the Grad type, arising in problems of phonon transport in massive solids at low temperatures.
 In particular, we demonstrate that the onset of the second sound regime of phonon propagation corresponds to a branching point of the exact sum of the relevant Chapman--Enskog expansion.